453483289/PinAFL/README.md

 # PinAFL - AFL Fuzzer with Pin running on Windows!

--  Thanks for the great work: [AFL](http://lcamtuf.coredump.cx/afl/), [WinAFL](https://github.com/ivanfratric/winafl).
+-  Thanks for the great works: [AFL](http://lcamtuf.coredump.cx/afl/), [WinAFL](https://github.com/ivanfratric/winafl).
 I am planting AFL fuzzer to Windows with Pin, Intel's instrumentation tool.Before you are starting using this tool, I strongly advised you to learn [AFL fuzzer](http://lcamtuf.coredump.cx/afl/) first.
+The source code is comming soon.

 # Version